 Our service user was in his late 50s when he showed symptoms of spatial disorientation and visual disturbance, but significantly, no memory problems.

 The family first noticed problems with his driving and this became quite noticeable as the person used to be an expert driver.
-He was initially observed to be veering to the left.
-Whilst at home he complained of seeing the green stand-by light on the television jumping up and down while, to his wife, it appeared static.
-At work he was unable to count the stock room boxes and his colleagues often laughed at him.
-This was a man who had been described as being brilliant at his job as an electrician.
-In the past he could easily rationalise tangled wires, but began to find this impossible.
-He was also starting to get lost when driving and becoming unable to follow a road map.
+He wife observed him to be veering to the left.
+Whilst at home he complained of seeing the green stand-by light on the television jumping up and down, while, to his wife, it appeared static.
+At work, he was unable to count the stock room boxes and his colleagues often laughed at him.
+This man was brilliant at his job as an electrician.
+In the past, he could easily disentangle wires, but began to find this impossible.
+He was also starting to get lost when driving and slowly unable to follow a road map.

 He started making more mistakes while driving, mainly in relation to position.
 He appeared unable to see the mug when reaching for a cup of tea but could see the grains of sugar near it.
 Whilst addressing an envelope he compressed the text into one corner.
 He was unable to fill in a simple form.

-He was struggling to count and was unable to do simple arithmetic.
-He was observed to be slower descending the stairs when previously he used to run up and down them.
+He struggled to count and was unable to do simple arithmetic.
+He was slower descending the stairs when previously he used to run.
 He initially went to see an optician, as he thought his problems could be due to vision.
 He could read the individual letters on the chart but could not differentiate between the lines.
-He was given new glasses for distance, and has since had more prescriptions, including bi-focals but nothing helped.
+He was given new distance glasses, and had since had more prescriptions, including bi-focal but nothing helped.
 Eventually he went to see his GP.

-Initially the symptoms were thought to be due to stress at work and anxiety.
-He was treated with sertraline for anxiety in 2012, which did not show any improvement.
+Initially symptoms thought to be due to stress at work and anxiety.
+He was treated with Sertraline for anxiety in 2012 with no improvement.
 He was given a course of cognitive behaviour therapy for anxiety but attempting to fill in worksheets, as part of this, actually this made his anxiety worse.
-He was then given mirtazapine, which showed a very slight improvement.
+He was then given Mirtazapine, which showed a very slight improvement.